 - Employee Notice Requirements: Each of the participants needs to be properly notified (written notice is also required) about their obligations and their rights, according to the plan.
 The notice needs to be given 30 to 90 days prior to the beginning of the following year’s plan.

-- Safe Harbor Deadlines: If you want to start a new plan, the usual deadline is October 1st.
-However, it’s best to start setting up the plan up months before the deadline because of the notice requirements, and because it takes up to a week to set the plan up.
+- Safe Harbor Deadlines: If you want to a new plan, the usual deadline is October 1st.
+However, it’s best to set up the plan up months before the deadline because of the notice requirements, and because it takes up to a week to set the plan up.
 If you want to expand upon an existing Safe Harbor 401k plan, you need to ask your administrator to make a plan amendment, which goes into effect on January 1st.
-The same notice requirements apply to the latter, so it’s best to start implementing it at least 2 months earlier.
+The same notice requirements apply to the latter, so it’s best to implement it at least 2 months earlier.

 If you want to make any changes to your Safe Harbor 401k plan in the middle of the year, you need to follow some IRS rules.
 First, you need to provide your employees with a notice that informs them of the changes, 30 to 90 days prior.
 From there, you need to give the notified employees at least 30 days to decide whether they want to change their contribution/deferral election, or not.